repo-sync-dummy/public/README.md

         1. Create job `get-latest`
         2. Create job `create-pr`
 3. Create upstream changes on `public/master` and trigger the workflow on `private/main`
-4. Test behavior when `PR1` remains unresolved and `PR2` comes in.
-[Unwanted feature!]
+4. Test behavior when `PR1` remains unresolved and `PR2` comes in
-    1. This line is a merge conflict!
+    1. PR2 overwrites PR1 by updating the branch.
+We do not want this behavior
+    2. [] Refactor so that every triggering of `repo-sync` creates a new branch